NYPD sergeant pleads not guilty in Seaford shooting

 Records show last week a grand jury indicted both Ellis and the other man, who is identified in court records as Patrick Catania.

-Catania faces charges of attempted assault, criminal possession of a weapon, menacing and criminal trespass, according to the indictment.
-He is due to be arraigned later Wednesday.
+Catania pleaded not guilty to charges of attempted assault, criminal possession of a weapon, menacing and criminal trespass during a separate arraignment Wednesday.

+His attorney, Jason Russo, couldn't be immediately reached after the virtual proceeding.

 Ellis’ attorney, Andrew Quinn, said in an interview after his client’s arraignment that the shooting was justified.